HarryLovesCode/Vulkan-API-Book/chap05/chap05.md

 For rendering purposes, we'll need some information on the surface formats our device supports.
 Specifically, we're going to check right now for color support.
 Vulkan breaks up this into two categories: color formats and color spaces.
 Color formats can describe the number of components, size of components, compression types, etc. In contrast, color spaces tells the Vulkan implementation how to interpret that data.
 For example, if we are telling Vulkan we have an RGBA image, it would need to understand what `0` and `255` mean.
 A color space describes the range of colors or **gamut** if you prefer.

 A common and well supported color format in Vulkan is `VK_FORMAT_B8G8R8A8_UNORM`.
 You can find documentation on available formats [here](https://www.khronos.org/registry/vulkan/specs/1.0/man/html/VkFormat.html).
 Note, that page is a stub and lacks full documentation right now.
 We can use `fpGetPhysicalDeviceSurfaceFormatsKHR` which has the definition is the same as `vkGetPhysicalDeviceSurfaceFormatsKHR`.

-Documentation can be found [here](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/xhtml/vkspec.html#vkGetPhysicalDeviceSurfaceFormatsKHR) and the definition looks like:
+**Definition for `vkGetPhysicalDeviceSurfaceFormatsKHR`**:

 ```cpp
 VkResult vkGetPhysicalDeviceSurfaceFormatsKHR(